SonarSource/gh-action_release/README.md

 ## Usage

-Add `.github/workflows/release.yml` to the repository
+Add `.github/workflows/release.yml` to the repository.

+All the `with` parameters are optional and have default values which are shown below.

 ```yaml
 name: Release